mohammadalhindi1/Smart-Task-API-DotNet/README.md

-# Smart Task API .NET
+# Smart Task API (.NET)

 A clean and scalable **RESTful Task Management API** built using **ASP.NET Core Web API**.
-This project demonstrates backend fundamentals, clean architecture principles, and how to expose business logic as reusable services.
+This project focuses on backend fundamentals and demonstrates how to structure and expose business logic through well-defined API endpoints.

 ---

 ## Project Overview

 Smart Task API provides a set of REST endpoints to manage tasks with priorities, statuses, and deadlines.
-The API is designed with a clean structure that separates concerns and can easily be extended with authentication, persistence, or cloud deployment.
+The project is structured using a clear **layered architecture** that separates concerns and makes the codebase easy to read, maintain, and extend.

-This project focuses on **how real backend systems are built**, not just how to write endpoints.
+This project focuses on **how real backend systems are organized**, not just how to write endpoints.

 ---